-Source Water Name Type of Water Report Status Location SW FROM CENTRAL TEXAS WSC CC FROM TX0140161 SW Active Stillhouse Hollow Lake City of Cameron CC FROM TX1660001 SW Active Intake 1 - Gillis ST parts per quadrillion, or picograms per liter (pg/L)
+Source Water Name Type of Water Report Status Location SW FROM CENTRAL TEXAS WSC CC FROM TX0140161 SW Active Stillhouse Hollow Lake City of Cameron CC FROM TX1660001 SW Active Intake 1 - Gillis ST

 A Source Water Assessment for your drinking water source(s) is currently being conducted by the TCEQ and should be provided to us this year.
 The report will describe the susceptibility and types of constituents that may come into contact with your drinking water source based on human activities and natural conditions.
 The information in this assessment will allow us to focus our source water protection strategies.